R0land013/dev-links/CONTRIBUTING.md

 as possible.
 The file name of the icon should match the name of the category folder you created.
 You will add the icon as `/assets/icons/categories/images.svg`.
+The icon must be `#652F9E` color and have outlined style, this is for keeping consistency with the other category icons.

 In the end you will have to add your icon in the `getIconForLinkCategory` function in `/src/data/category-icons.ts`: